Icesave/LandsbankinnPart2/README.md

 ### Things to have in mind

-The web service that handle the database goes to sleep every half an hour if have not received any request in that time.
+The web service that handle the database goes to sleep every half an hour it has not received any request in that time.
 If it receives a request while in sleep mode it will take a few seconds to wake up.
 You can manually wake up the web service by going to the following link:
 [Wake up, pal](https://eta-bakendi.herokuapp.com/restaurant/11)